meltano/sdk/docs/implementation/cli.md

+---
+# TODO: this will be supported after MyST-Parser 0.18.0 is released
+myst:
+  heading_anchors: 4
+---

 # Command Line Reference

 This page describes how SDK-based taps and targets can be invoked via the command line interface, or "CLI".